Today, I want to share a summary of my journey with Food for Life Global.

 I started my career with Food for Life as a young monk in Sydney.
 I was 20 years-old when I got started and was one of the early pioneers of the project in the 80s in Australia.
 My big contribution back then was to demonstrate how effectively FFL was as a communications tool to inspire all kinds of people to participate in this service and assimilate its message of equality.
 I took a lead role in developing Food for Life in Australia and in 1991, I managed the celebration of the serving of the 2-millionth free meal in Sydney, where Clover Moore cut the cake.

-I launched the Food for Life International newsletter, writing it on my Mac+ computer, cutting and pasting photos, reproducing it on a copy machine, stapling pages together and then sending the newsletter out to Krishna temples all around the world with my own money.
+I launched the Food for Life International newsletter, writing it on my Mac+ computer, cutting and pasting photos, reproducing it on a copy machine, stapling pages together and then sending the newsletter out to volunteers all around the world with my own money.

 In 1993, I left Australia as a monk and started lecturing and training others to start their own FFL project in Eastern Europe and Asia.
 During one travel stint I visited 44 cities in Eastern Europe in 2 months, lecturing morning and evening.